 The value of a particular model of engine depends heavily on the types of aircraft on which it may be installed and the supply of available engines.
-We believe engine values tend to be relatively stable so long as there is sufficient demand for the host aircraft, and the demand for aircraft depend on numerous factors, including age, technology, and customer preference.
+We believe engine values tend to be relatively stable so long as there is sufficient demand for the host aircraft.
+The demand for aircraft depends on numerous factors, including age, technology, and customer preference.
 We believe the value of an engine begins to decline rapidly once the host aircraft begins to be retired from service and/or is used for spare parts in significant numbers.
 Certain types of engines and aircraft may be used in significant numbers by commercial aircraft operators that are currently experiencing financial difficulties.
-If such operators were to go into liquidation or similar proceedings, the resulting over-supply of engines and aircraft from these operators could have an adverse effect on the demand for the affected engine and aircraft types and the value of such aviation equipment.
+If such operators were to file for protection under bankruptcy laws or commence liquidation or similar proceedings, the resulting over-supply of engines and aircraft from these operators could have an adverse effect on the demand for the affected engine and aircraft types and the value of such aviation equipment.